leoll2/SpeedoMeter/README.md

 # SpeedoMeter

 SpeedoMeter is a Linux kernel module that controls a homemade device to measure speed (namely a speed camera) and display it.
-The module also offers a bunch of additional features, including the history of past measurements in a ranking fashion.
+It also offers a bunch of additional features, including the history of past measurements in a ranking fashion.

 ## Hardware